MicrosoftDocs/entra-docs/docs/identity/authentication/concept-sspr-policy.md

 ## Password expiration policies

-Those assigned at least the [User Administrator](../role-based-access-control/permissions-reference.md#user-administrator) role can use the [Microsoft Graph](/powershell/microsoftgraph/) to set user passwords not to expire.
+[User Administrators](../role-based-access-control/permissions-reference.md#user-administrator) can use the [Microsoft Graph](/powershell/microsoftgraph/) to set user passwords not to expire.

 You can also use PowerShell cmdlets to remove the never-expires configuration or to see which user passwords are set to never expire.